 Grampian, The Scottish Ambulance Service and Nestrans.
 THInC is one of the

 projects taken forward as part of the Health and Transport Action Plan.

 Please call THInC on 01343 567839 between 9am-4pm, Monday to Friday.
 Calls

 We have a range of clinics to assess and support people with specific illnesses such as Asthma, COPD, Diabetes, Hypertension and Epilepsy.
 Please ask at reception for details.

 MATERNITY MEDICAL SERVICES

-These are provided by all Doctors by appointment.
-A midwife clinic is run once weekly at both surgeries in conjunction with Aberdeen Maternity Hospital.
+Midwife clinics run at both of our surgeries in conjunction with Aberdeen Maternity Hospital.
 Please ask at reception for more details.